UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_cpp.md

 ::::challenge{id=data_analysis_containers title="Analysing the IRIS dataset"}

-Download the iris dataset hosted by the UCI Machine Learning Repository [here](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).
+Download the [iris dataset hosted by the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).
 This is a CSV file with the following columns:

 1. sepal length in cm
 2. sepal width in cm